 - Staff Turnover: The percent of nursing staff and number of administrators that stopped working at the nursing home over a 12-month period.

 CMS will begin adding the information to the Care Compare website in January and it will be incorporated into the rating system in July 2022.

 In adding the information, CMS noted in a memo that the correlation between nursing home quality and turnover may be because “facilities with lower nurse turnover may have more staff that are familiar with each resident’s condition and may therefore be more able to identify a resident’s change in condition sooner.”
 The staff may be better able to prevent the resident from falling, getting an infection, or requiring hospitalization, all of which affect a nursing home’s quality rating.
 The staff’s familiarity with the facility’s policies and procedures as well as more steady leadership and direction may also affect staff turnover and nursing home quality.

 With regard to weekend staffing, CMS acknowledged that consumers may not realize that nursing home staffing levels can vary on weekends.
 CMS hopes to encourage facilities to hire more weekend staff by adding weekend staff numbers to the nursing home rating system.

-The Elder Law attorneys at Mandelbaum Barrett are available to answer any questions you have regarding choosing a nursing home.
+The Elder Law attorneys at Mandelbaum Barrett PC are available to answer any questions you have regarding choosing a nursing home.